Miura-KR/RenameFilesRefactorBatch-intellij/README.md

 - Files in subdirectories are also searchable.
 - Multiple selection of search directories is not supported.
 - If more than one class is written in one source file, only the file name will be renamed.
+- If the class name written in the source code is different from the file name, only the file name will be renamed.

 ---